Get ready for an adventure of a lifetime with this exciting Bali itinerary!

 White Water Rafting - 5D Adventurous Bali Itinerary

 Now the Bali itinerary really begins!
-Dive deep into adventure by rafting along the Ayung River.
+Dive deep into an adventure by rafting along the Ayung River.
 Be awed by the sights of magnificent waterfalls (the cheeky guides might even lead you right under them!), rock formations, and gorgeous gorges.

 Tukad Cepung Waterfall